-- Introduction to Cardiac Care: An e-seminar offered through Columbia University, this course focuses on heart disease and cardiac care, illustrating how the healthy heart functions and how to treat individuals with heart disease.
+- Introduction to Cardiac Care: An e-seminar offered through Columbia University, this course focuses on heart disease and cardiac care, illustrating how a healthy heart functions and exploring how to treat individuals with heart disease.

-- Epidemiology of Infectious Diseases: Many nurses work with infectious diseases, and this course covers case studies of disease syndromes, as well as outbreak investigations, disease surveillance, and case-control studies.
+- Epidemiology of Infectious Diseases: Many nurses work with infectious diseases, and this course covers case studies of disease syndromes, outbreak investigations, disease surveillance, and case-control studies.

 Professional Nursing Organizations

-Working nurses benefit from joining professional nursing organizations, such as the American Nursing Association (ANA) or the American Association of Critical-Care Nurses (AACN).
-These professional organizations provide scholarships and certifications to their members, as well as access to professional development resources and continuing education courses that may be required to maintain an RN license.
+Working nurses benefit from joining professional nursing organizations, such as the American Nursing Association (ANA) or the American Association of Critical Care Nurses (AACN).
+These professional organizations provide scholarships and certifications to their members, plus access to professional development resources and continuing education courses, which may be required to maintain RN licensure.

-Professional organizations also offer access to job resources, such as the Sigma Theta Tau International Honor Society of Nursing job board and career counseling resources.
+Professional organizations also offer access to job resources, such as counseling resources and the Sigma Theta Tau International Honor Society of Nursing job board.
 They can also provide networking opportunities through conferences and workshops.

 - ANA: Dating back to 1896, ANA represents the interests of America's RNs.
 ANA membership provides both personal and professional benefits, including access to nursing resources.

-- AACN: AACN offers certification, conferences, and events, as well as access to continuing education resources for its members.
+- AACN: AACN offers certification, conferences, and events, along with access to continuing education resources for its members.
 AACN members also receive discounts for certification and are eligible for awards.